meena-rathi/expensestracker/README.md

 Google Dev Tools - To troubleshoot and test features, solve issues with responsiveness and styling.

-[ElephantSQL](https://www.elephantsql.com/) - To install and manage PostgreSQL database (Backend- Django React Framework).
+React-Router-DOM is a library for managing routing and navigation in React applications.